List of Emmerdale characters introduced in 1998: Tricia Dingle

 Since it became clear Bernice was going to take over the pub, she and Tricia had buried the hatchet somewhat.
-Tricia wasn’t silly though – she blackmailed Gavin to ensure that she and her granddad could stay on at the pub after the takeover – and she ‘forgot’ to mention that Bernice’s name was spelled wrong on the new pub sign.
-She was also not keen on Bernice’s feng shui fad – or as she called it, Chop Suey!
+Tricia wasn't silly though – she blackmailed Gavin to ensure that she and her granddad could stay on at the pub after the takeover – and she "forgot" to mention that Bernice's name was spelled wrongly on the new pub sign.
+She was also not keen on Bernice's feng shui fad – or, as she called it, "chop suey"!

 Paddy Kirk's (Dominic Brunt) cousin Jason (James Carlton) arrived in the village just before Christmas.
 They hit it off straight away and she thought finally that he could be the man for her.
-However, Jason had a secret – he was gay and had promised Paddy he wouldn’t tell anyone.
-Tricia and Bernice found him out in the most shocking way – at Marlon Dingle's (Mark Charnock) Aladdin night in the Woolpack, the two women found Jason and Gavin kissing in Bernice’s bedroom.
+However, Jason had a secret – he was gay and had promised Paddy he wouldn't tell anyone.
+Tricia and Bernice found him out in the most shocking way – at Marlon Dingle's (Mark Charnock) Aladdin night in the Woolpack, the two women found Jason and Gavin kissing in Bernice's bedroom.
 Tricia tried to be strong for Bernice, but was wracked with guilt all over Christmas about her own fling with Gavin.
 Alan told her to stop feeling so sorry for herself.

 In December 2000, she married Australian Joe Fisher, the partner of her ex-boyfriend Jason, in a marriage of convenience so he could remain in the country.
 In 2002, Tricia's mother Steph (Lorraine Chase) arrived and she also started dating Marlon.
 They got engaged and planned to marry on 16 October.
 However, when the day arrived, it was full of mishaps, such as chewing gum getting stuck in Tricia's hair and eventually injuring her neck when she turned her head around too fast, so Tricia called it off and Paddy married Emily Dingle in their place.
 Marlon and Tricia eventually married on Valentine's Day 2003.